zunjae/BunPaginate/README.md

 untested

 # LICENSE:
 No credits required in order to use this.
+Feel free to pretend you made this.
 I got tired of seeing shit implementations of a very basic paginator.
 With this, you'll be able to create a proper paginator using loading indicators, retry mechanics etc.